psiz-org/psiz-meter/README.md

 #### Roads & Love, 2021 CVPR

 To reproduce the results presented in Roads & Love (2021), execute the following scripts in `datasets/ilsvrc2012_val/scripts/`:
-1. (optional) Assemble embeddings for all target models by executing `assemble_target_embeddings.py`.
-The pre-assembled target embeddings are included in the respository, so you can skip this step if you want.
-The scripts for assembling DeepCluster embeddings is more involved and can be found on the DeepCluster GitHub page.
+1. Assemble embeddings for all target models by executing `assemble_target_embeddings.py`.
+The pre-assembled target embeddings are not included in the respository.
 2. Compute *triplet accuracy* for all target models by executing `cvpr2021_triplet_accuracy.py`.
 3. Output LaTeX table of triplet accuracies by executing `cvpr2021_table2.py`.
 3. Compute *embedding correlation* for all target models by executing `cvpr2021_embedding_correlation.py`.